annakoruc/small_library/README.md

 ![image](https://github.com/annakoruc/small_library/assets/95089940/fffd0bb1-69b5-484e-a879-c06fba79f8b8)

-An application to display books by authors from a specified list.
+An application to display books by authors from a specified list downloaded from Google Book API.
 Selectable list with Polish authors and international authors.

 You can:
 - selection of Polish or international authors